omar-aljalam/watchNest/README.md

 ## How to Run

-1. Make sure Python and Flask are installed.
+1. Requirements
+Make sure you have the following installed:

+Python 3.7+

+Flask (pip install flask)

+2. Project Structure
-2. Place the project folder structure like this:
+Ensure the folder structure looks like this:

 | File                    | Destination folder     |
 | ----------------------- | ---------------------- |